freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/manual/displays.md

 ## Setup

-Displays are lazily bound, meaning it's when the game starts that the Gamelogic Engine announces its displays and VPE connects them to the objects in your scene that actually render them.
-Matching is done with an ID and depends on how the Gamelogic Engine deals with displays.
+Displays are lazily bound, meaning it's when the game starts that the gamelogic engine announces its displays and VPE connects them to the objects in your scene that actually render them.
+Matching is done with an ID and depends on how the gamelogic engine deals with displays.

 For example, in [MPF](../../plugins/mpf/index.md) you name your displays yourself in the machine configuration, while PinMAME uses IDs like `dmd0` and `display0` to identify its DMDs and segment displays.